 sure the pressure is not excessive or there is a chance that the plastic might be damaged.

-As for the inside, regularly sweep the floor like you would in your own home, and wipe over surfaces.
+As for the inside, regularly sweep the floor as you would in your own home, and wipe over surfaces.

 If you keep tins of paint, varnish, wood stain etc in the shed, some spillages are inevitable.
 These can easily be cleaned up with turpentine or white spirit from a floor that is stain resistant.